Kaangorenn/Kaangorenn/README.md

-- 👋 Hi, I’m @Kaangorenn,
+👋 Hi, I’m @Kaangorenn.

-- i'm 21 years old and currently studying at ROC Amsterdam Zuidoost on Software development.
+🎓 I'm 21 years old and recently graduated from ROC Amsterdam Zuidoost with a degree in Software Development.

-- 👀 I’m interested in Airsoft, riding my motorcycle, gaming, making music, being alone and ofcourse coding.
+👀 I’m interested in airsoft, riding my motorcycle, gaming, making music, and of course coding.

-- 🌱 I’m currently learning to code with nuxt.js and laravel frameworks using pinia state managment.
+🌱 I work with Nuxt.js, Tailwind CSS, Laravel, MySQL, and SQLite.
+I enjoy exploring new technologies and frameworks to expand my skill set and keep up with the latest trends in the software development industry.
+My current projects involve building web applications that are both efficient and visually appealing, leveraging the power of these tools to create seamless user experiences.

 - 📫 How to reach me?
 - linkedIn: selçuk kaan gören
-- instagram: @kaangoren_
+- E-mail: work.kaangoren@gmail.com
-- spotify: Selcuk Kaan Goren